ArturVasilov/SQLite/README.md

 ### Data migration

-Data migration is always is most paintful part.
+Data migration is always is most painful part.
 Library provides you a way to update the table and decide how it should be updated.

 Each table has method ```getLastUpgradeVersion```, which by default returns 1.
 Current database version is the maximum of all tables versions.